 My favorite sausage to use for Jambalaya is Spicy Andouille Sausage from Teton Waters Ranch.
 I like to choose this product because it’s 100% grass-fed, allowing it to have 2-4x more omega-3s.
 Omega-3 fats are important for keeping our heart healthy and protecting against stroke.
 Research has shown they do this by slowing the buildup of plaque in our arteries.

 If you’re not a fan of andouille sausage, you can also choose another variety of Teton Waters Ranch sausages or any other sausage of your choice.
+These sausages are also perfect to add to veggie kabobs.

 Want to see this recipe in action?
 Watch how to make this sheet pan jambalaya on my recent featured news segment for FOX31 Denver!